ibm-cloud-docs/vmwaresolutions/archiref/nsx/multi_site.md

 # Multisite architecture
 {: #nsx-multi_site}

 One key differentiator between {{site.data.keyword.cloud}} and other cloud offerings is the ability to provision dedicated compute capability across the globe and automatically to connect on-demand infrastructure with the network within your private {{site.data.keyword.cloud_notm}} account.
-The software defined network capabilities of VMware vCenter Server® together with {{site.data.keyword.cloud_notm}} provide a granular global infrastructure that can be built within days.
+The software-defined network capabilities of VMware vCenter Server® together with {{site.data.keyword.cloud_notm}} provide a granular global infrastructure that can be built within days.
 The following sections describe a multisite architecture example of what can be achieved with the out of the box capability of vCenter Server.

 ## Cross-vCenter NSX environment
 {: #nsx-multi_site-cross-env}